 - any involvement the applicant has had in Widening Access, Gifted and Talented initiatives or Partnerships for Progression

 If a student differs from the typical school profile, explain how.
+Read further information on what HE providers might like to know about your provision.

 For any applicants currently studying or awaiting results, you’ll need to add their predicted grades (if there are any).